jwkern/transitModel_Python/README.md

 CODE DESCRIPTION:
 The code uses matplotlib, numpy, pylab, and math Python packages to compute a model that reflects the empirical data.

-The codes uses geometry to calculate the cross-section of the stellar surface covered by the planet (effectively overlapping circles) with the evolution dictated by known physical parameters of the system implemented in the form of classical mechanics equations.
+The codes uses geometry to calculate the cross-section of the stellar surface covered by the planet (effectively overlapping circles).
+The evolution is dictated by known physical parameters of the system (e.g. stellar mass, semi-major axis, inclination, etc.) implemented in the form of classical mechanics equations (i.e. orbits).

 ___________________________________________________________________________________________________________________________________________________________________
 RUNNING THE CODE: